and welcome to our German Word of the Day. And this time, we’ll take a look at the meaning of one of your least favorite words…

 So yeah, let me know your questions and feedback in the comments.

 I hope you liked it and see you next time.

 0 of 5 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 5 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which is the idiomatic translation for the following sentence: Which one is NOT a translation for the following sentence: Which of the following statements is idiomatic?
+0 of 5 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which is the idiomatic translation for the following sentence: Which one is NOT a translation for the following sentence: Which of the following statements is idiomatic?
 Which of the following is NOT a function of “hin“?
 Which word captures the essence of “hin“?

 0 Essay(s) Pending (Possible Point(s): 0)